Wednesday, May 14, 2025

 2. Retirement-age workers:

 Our aging population and bad economy has led to more people (11 million) working past retirement age.
-According to the Pew Research Center, the 62 percent of retirement-age workers who work full time is up 33 percent since 1987.
+According to the Pew Research Center, 62 percent of retirement-age workers work full time, a 33 percent increase since 1987.

 You become eligible for Medicare in the seven months straddling your 65th birthday.
 If you or your spouse have the audacity to work and stay on your employer's health plan past that age, you're going to eventually pay the price.
 Pew also notes that record numbers of retirement-age workers are eligible for employer benefits like 401(k), pensions, and health insurance.
 You decide to take it.